peterhontaru/AirBnb-Milano-Price-Prediction/AirBnb-Milan.md

         scale_y_continuous(labels = dollar_format())+
         labs(y = NULL,
              x = "Region",
-             title = "Region 1 also has a higher price range, average and median \nRegion 2 and 9 have a slightly lower median and IQR")+ theme(legend.position = "none")
+             title = "Region 1 has a higher price range, average and median \nRegion 2 and 9 have a slightly lower median and IQR")+ theme(legend.position = "none")
 ```

 <img src="figures/unnamed-chunk-11-1.png" width="100%" />

-## Could the zipcode be a better predictor of price than the region?
+## Could the zipcode be a better predictor of the price than the region?

 Given the structure of Milan, it could be posssible that even within a region, prices differ significantly.
 For example, the half closer to the city centre and the one opposite might have significantly different average prices.